-ii. for residents placed by this authority into our own Local Authority Homes and those residents placed in our homes by other Local Authorities the effective date for the new rates is 6th July 2020.
+For residents placed by this authority into our own Local Authority Homes the effective date for the new rates is 28th June, 2021.
+For those residents placed in our homes by other Local Authorities the effective date for the new charges to those authorities is the 12th April, 2021.